At least 3 judges eyed as Biden mulls Supreme Court pick

 But Republicans in particular remain upset about Justice Brett Kavanaugh's contentious 2018 hearing.
 Still, Democrats have the 50 votes plus a tiebreaker in Vice President Kamala Harris that they need to confirm a nominee.

-Nonetheless, Democrats have also been unable to get all its members on board for Biden's social and environmental spending agenda or to move forward with a voting rights bill.
+Nonetheless, Democrats have also been unable to get all their members on board for Biden's social and environmental spending agenda or to move forward with a voting rights bill.

 As a senator, Biden served as chairman of the Judiciary Committee, overseeing six Supreme Court confirmation hearings from 1987 to 1995, including Breyer’s.